TimonLevy/Networking/Bigous Protocolous.md

 So why are public/private keys not enough? simply from the fact we always assume there is a middleman, the middleman can easily switch the server's public key with his in the conversation and we will have no way to verify that they public key we recieved was really the server's.

 That is one problem the protocols deals with, `Public key authentication`.
-Another problem is `protocol negotiation`, which version of tls or ssl do the machine's support?
+Another problem is `protocol negotiation`, which version of tls or ssl do the machine's support? `What encryption elgorithm to use`?
 And lastly how do we `make breaking the encryption harder or more resilient`?

-Alrght let's look at the handshakes:
+Alright, let's look at the handshake's structure and the differences between SSL and TLS.

-#### Secure Socket Layer A.K.A SSL
+> #### `STEP 1: CLIENT HELLO`
+>
+> Basically the client send a tls/ssl session initiation message, In this message will be a few things that are needed in order to synchronize the encryption.
+The `latest tls/ssl version the client supports`, `A random Nnumber`, `A session identification number`, `A cipher suite` (A list of the **encryption and key exchange** algorithms it supports sorted by preference), `A list of compression algorithms` sorted by preference as well.
+> After sending the client hello the client waits for a **SERVER HELLO** message, meaning the server wishes to initiate a connection, create a session and set the security parameters for the session.
+That is tell the client what the Session ID is, what encryption ,key exchange and compression algorithms they will use and a random number of it's own.
+>
+> If the server doesn't accept the **CLIENT HELLO** message for some reason then it will send back a `handshake failure` message.

+> #### `STEP 2.1: SERVER HELLO`
+>
+> The server looks at they **CLIENT HELLO** message and chooses all the best compatible options and send them back to the client as a sort of "I choose this from what you gave me".
+To this, the server will add a random number of his own and dictate the Session identifier.

+> #### `STEP 2.2: SERVER CERTIFICATE`
+>
+> If the server needs to (which it most probably will nowadays), the server sends it's [signed public key certificate]().